-I consider the effects from the aquaculture activities proposed for the area of coastal permit U120642, added to the effects of existing aquaculture in the Marlborough Sounds, will not have an undue adverse effect on recreational fishing.

-39 There is no quantitative catch data available to assess the cumulative effects of authorised aquaculture on recreational fishing catch.
+- I consider the effects from the aquaculture activities proposed for the area of coastal permit U130769, added to the effects of existing aquaculture in the Marlborough Sounds, will not have an undue adverse effect on recreational fishing. - There is no quantitative catch data available to assess the cumulative effects of authorised aquaculture on recreational fishing catch.
 As noted, recreational fishers are not required to report catch or fishing locations.
-MPI can therefore only make an assessment about cumulative effects on recreational fishing based on the amount of aquaculture already authorised in the relevant recreational fishery and the likely importance of the coastal permit area for fishing.

-40 I acknowledge there is already a large amount (approximately 3,700 ha) of authorised aquaculture space in the Marlborough Sounds.
-Approximately 203 ha of this space is in Port Underwood.
+MPI can therefore only make an assessment about cumulative effects on recreational fishing based on the amount of aquaculture already authorised in the relevant recreational fishery and the likely importance of the coastal permit area for fishing. - I acknowledge there is already a large amount (approximately 3,700 ha) of authorised aquaculture space in the Marlborough Sounds.
+Approximately 60 ha and 340 ha of this space is in Nydia Bay and central Pelorus Sound respectively.
 However, overall I consider the authorised space has not had an undue adverse effect on recreational fishing.
-This is because some fishing (eg, anchored rod and line fishing) can occur within the existing farms and not all the authorised aquaculture space is located in popular fishing areas.

-As noted, I consider the adverse effects of the area of coastal permit U120642 on recreational fishing will be small.
+This is because some fishing (eg, anchored rod and line fishing) can occur within the existing farms and not all the authorised aquaculture space is located in popular fishing areas. - As noted, I consider the adverse effects, from occupation of the area of coastal permit U130769, on recreational fishing will be small.
 Taking into account the effects of the existing authorised aquaculture areas, I consider the additional effects from the coastal permit area will not cause the cumulative effect on recreational fishing to become undue.